nanakoohashi/SQL/Theory.md

 Used strictly for **data retrieval purposes** (it is kind of an index, theoretical).

 ## Relational Algebra
+- **SELECT**: Yields values for all rows that satisfy a given condition.
 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.